 I’ve spoken fluent Welsh (as an adult learner) for over half my life and one way I’ve grown into the culture is by attending the Welsh National Eisteddfod or Eisteddfod Genedlaeathol Cymru.
 It’s held for the first week of August each summer.
 The location changes from year to year.

-The Eisteddfod is a huge inspiration for the new learner (as I found in 1988 when I first attended, at Casnewydd/Newport).
+The National Eisteddfod is a huge inspiration for the new learner (as I found in 1988 when I first attended, at Casnewydd/Newport).

 It’s also a great day out for tourists or the merely curious.